 Access to Digital Content

-This policy sets forth the circumstances and process by which the University may access the content of electronic communications and files on University computer systems, as defined below.
-It further defines boundaries for such access and in general establishes an organizational posture ensuring continuing respect for the privacy of the University community.
+This policy sets forth the circumstances and process by which the University may access the content of electronic communications and files on University computer systems.
+It further defines boundaries for such access and establishes an organizational posture ensuring continuing respect for the privacy of the University community.

-This policy applies to all Brandeis faculty and staff and all digital or electronic resources maintained by the University.
+This Policy applies to all Brandeis University faculty, staff, hired consultants, interns, and student employees, and all digital or electronic resources maintained by the University.

-1.1.
-All requests for data access must be directed to the Chief Information Security Officer.
+1.0 All requests for data access must be directed to the Chief Information Security Officer.
 Requests must come from the organizational head of a unit and that individual's immediate supervisor.
-For faculty this will typically be a department/program Chair and Dean or Dean and Provost.
-Requests may also be made by the General Counsel in situations where the University is required to comply with a subpoena or assist state or federal authorities in an investigation.
+For faculty this will typically be a department/program Chair and Dean, or Dean and Provost.
+Requests may also be made by the General Counsel in situations where the University is required to comply with a subpoena, search warrant, litigation discovery request, or other legal instrument.

-1.2.
-It is appropriate at the direction of the Security Officer for digital content to be preserved by the Security Office while a data access request is pending including before notification to the affected individual is made.
+2.0 At the direction of the Chief Information Security Officer, it is appropriate for digital content to be preserved by the Information Security Office while a data access request is pending, including before notification to the affected individual is made.

-1.3.
-The individual whose University computer data or email account is being accessed will be notified.
-Notification may be made post access or entirely suppressed if necessary to comply with a legal instrument or other investigative constraint.
+2.1 The individual whose University computer data or email account is being accessed will be notified, except that notification may be made post access or entirely suppressed if necessary to comply with a legal instrument, or other investigative constraint.

-Note: Non-legally compelled access will only be provided as part of a University investigation authorized by the Provost, a senior manager reporting directly to the President, or the President, and evidence will only be provided to the appropriate investigative body within the University (e.g., HR for personnel matters), with the exception of item 2 below.
+Note: With the exception of Section 4.0 below, non-legally compelled access will only be provided when authorized by any two of the following: the Provost, the Executive Vice President for Finance and Administration, the General Counsel, and the President.
+Evidence will only be provided to the appropriate investigative body within the University (e.g., HR for personnel matters).

 In general, access may be approved for:

-1.4.5.
-Business Continuity and ex-employees: Work-related digital content of faculty and staff accounts may be provided, upon request and approval by a dean, a senior manager reporting directly to the President, or the President, to the supervising unit after the termination of employment.
+3.4 Business Continuity and ex-employees: Work-related digital content of faculty and staff accounts may be provided to the supervising unit after the termination of employment.

-1.4.6.
-System Maintenance and Security: staff supporting the University's technology infrastructure and its security may, in the performance of their jobs, access or witness otherwise confidential data as required.
+4.1.
+System Maintenance and Security: staff supporting the University's technology infrastructure and its security may, in the performance of their jobs, access or review data as required.

-- Authorization for access to digital content may be provided by the consent of the user of the account accessed.
-When access is approved by the user no notification or additional documentation is required.
+4.3 Consent of the User: Authorization for access to digital content may be provided by the consent of the user of the account accessed

 The Chief Information Security Officer will maintain records of all requests, whether approved or denied, for a period of three years.
 An aggregate summary report, absent any personally identifying information, may be provided for purposes of internal audit upon request.